/

 Mistake #4: Confusing Billing Descriptors

-Most people have seen a debit alert on their bank app and thought, “What is this charge?”
-Even when the purchase is legitimate, confusing or generic billing descriptors trigger unnecessary disputes.
+Most shoppers have seen a debit alert on their bank app and thought, “What is this charge?”
+Even when the purchase is legitimate, confusing or generic billing descriptors often trigger unnecessary disputes.

-This confusion is a major driver of friendly fraud.
-Too many of these disputes can even put your merchant account at risk or land you on the MATCH (Merchant Alert to Control High-Risk) list.
+This kind of confusion is a major driver of friendly fraud.
+Too many of these disputes can put your merchant account at risk or even land you on the MATCH (Merchant Alert to Control High-Risk) list.

 Want to dive deeper?
-Chargeflow covers everything in our free guide, The Truth About Friendly Fraud: How Merchants Are Fighting Back in 2025, to learn why billing confusion is one of the leading triggers of friendly fraud, and shares proven strategies merchants are using to fight back.
+Chargeflow covers everything in our free guide, The Truth About Friendly Fraud: How Merchants Are Fighting Back in 2025.
+It explores how unclear billing information causes disputes and shares strategies that successful merchants use to reduce them.

-• Customize your billing descriptor in Shopify Payments with a clear, brand-recognizable name instead of default or abbreviated names.
+• Customize your billing descriptor in Shopify Payments with a clear, recognizable brand name instead of a default or abbreviated one.

-• Update descriptors with other payment providers like PayPal and Stripe, and other payment providers.
+• Update descriptors with other payment providers, like PayPal and Stripe, to ensure consistency.

-• Keep it consistent across your website, invoices, emails, and receipts so customers instantly recognize it.
+• Keep your name identical across your website, invoices, emails, and receipts so customers instantly recognize it.

 • Add support information where possible (such as a phone number or website URL) so customers know who to contact for assistance.